The knock on my door is so soft that I almost doubt I heard it.

 “Yeah, sure, whatever,” he says, and does not even ask for anything in return before transporting us back to my office with a wave of his hand.

 This is the strangest event of the whole blasted day.

-The Blood Queen broke my hand in four places.
-Three fingers were dislocated as well as fractured.
+The Blood Queen broke my hand in numerous places.
+Fingers were dislocated as well as fractured.
 If not for magical healing, I would be in need of multiple surgeries.